willtchiu/Credit-Card-fraud-prediction/README.md

 - Added precision/recall analysis
 - Executed multiple iterations per value of lambda (10000 for under_sample, and 3000 for entire data set)
 - Graph learning curves to detect bias/variance issue (WIP)
-- Use SMOTE and RF to push precision/recall to 98%+
+- Use SMOTE and RF to push precision/recall to 98%+ (WIP)